 Where do your skilled volunteers come from?

-Our skilled volunteers are a mix of professionals, with 60% employed by companies, 25% independent contractors, and 15% who are in transition or who are retired.
+Our skilled volunteers are a mix of professionals— employed by companies, independent contractors, and experts who are in transition or who are retired.

-Virtual Office Hours connects you with a skilled volunteer for a one-hour virtual consulting call.
+A Virtual Session connects you with a skilled volunteer for a one-hour virtual consulting call.
 This session allows you to float ideas, brainstorm, troubleshoot, or get advice from subject matter experts on topics ranging from marketing to HR to strategy and beyond.
 These virtual sessions are available to nonprofits and social change organizations in the U.S., the E.U. including the U.K., and India.